JennahF/AutoS2AE/Readme.txt

 > init

-To run the code, please refer to run_baseline.(Datasets should be prepared.)
+To run the code, please refer to run_baseline.m(Datasets should be prepared.)
 Use:

 > run_baseline

-coulde generate desired outputs.
+to generate desired outputs.